agentmodels/agentmodels.org/chapters/5d-joint-inference.md

 ## Learning from Reward-myopic Agents in Bandits

-Chapter V.2. "[Bounded Agents](/chapters/5c-myopia)" explained that the Reward-myopic agent explore less than optimal agents.
+Chapter V.2. "[Bounded Agents](/chapters/5c-myopia)" explained that Reward-myopic agents explore less than optimal agents.
 The Reward-myopic agent plans each action as if time runs out in $$C_g$$ steps, where $$C_g$$ is the *bound* or "look ahead".
-If exploration only pays off in the long-run (after the bound) then the agent won't explore [^bandit1].
+If exploration only pays off in the long-run (after the bound) then the agent won't explore[^bandit1].
 This means there are two possible explanations for an agent not exploring: either the agent is greedy or the agent has a low prior on the utility of the unknown options.

 [^bandit1]: If there's no noise in transitions or in selection of actions, the Reward-myopic agent will *never* explore and will do poorly.